wintercresss/cs222-proj/README.md

 This is a copy of a Spotify assistant app I made for my CS222 course.
-Alongside myself, I was on a team with Ayush Goyal, Yongzheng Yang, Amy Bisalputra.
+Alongside myself, I was on a team with Ayush Goyal, Yongzheng Yang, and Amy Bisalputra.
 For this project, I was responsible for the backend, including the password encryption, song search history database, and all search queries

 ## How to run the application from terminal?
 ### Run Backend